mish-tan/passwordless/README.md

 config.action_controller.allowed_redirect_hosts = ["staging.yoursite.com", "app.yoursite.com"]

 **For Rails 8.0 and older**
 You will need to manually override the redirect behavior to bypass the default security checks.
-You can do this by overriding the `passwordless_query_redirect_path` helper in your `ApplicationController` and implementing your own strict domain allowlist before returning a full URL.
+You can do this by overriding the `passwordless_query_redirect_path` helper in the `session_controller.rb`

 ### Looking up the user